c3lang/c3-web/src/content/docs/Misc Advanced/builtins.md

 As such, be alert for contextual nuances when using these.
 For instance, `#`-prefixed expression parameters to macros will use the macro's context if passed a builtin, not the call site's context.
 In the case of `$$LINE` this may result in seemingly incorrect line numbers.
 Be alert for such subtleties.

 #### `$$BENCHMARK_NAMES`
-An array of names of the benchmark functions.
+An array of names of the benchmark functions as a `String[]`.

+The program must be run in benchmark mode (e.g. via the `c3c benchmark` shell command) for this array to be non-empty.

 #### `$$BENCHMARK_FNS`
-An array of addresses to the benchmark functions.
+An array of addresses to the benchmark functions as a `void*[]`.

+The program must be run in benchmark mode (e.g. via the `c3c benchmark` command) for this array to be non-empty.

 #### `$$DATE`
 The current date.